 With a couple more workshops still to go, I’m excited to see what more I can learn about this kind of stagecraft and the whole process of juicing text into physical (let alone lambent) productions.
 More to come on this project soon, I hope.

 FURTHER UPDATE: Confirmation from Odeon Wimbledon has come in regarding the ‘Hang Ups’ project, so all being well the installation is confirmed to be staged in October – ‘rrah.

-A list of some work that has appeared online, to be updated as and when the chance arrives.
+A list of some work, to be updated as and when the chance arrives.

 - Participant in Annexe Magazine’s collaborative project ‘Singing the Necessaries’, XZ#1 (Annexe, Spring 2013)

 - ‘Sprechstimme [Minutes of a Meeting], praxis (February 2013)